DMV Is Not Currently Issuing Non-Domiciled CLPs/CDLs

 Commercial Driver’s License (CDL)Class C Noncommercial Driver’s License (DL)

-Commercial Driver’s License (CDL)PLEASE NOTE: The DMV is not currently allowed to issue non-domiciled CDLs because of a directive from the Federal Motor Carrier Safety Administration (FMCSA).
-Accordingly, if you apply for a new CDL now, your application will be placed on hold, which will delay DMV’s determination regarding your lawful entitlement to be issued a CDL.
+Commercial Driver’s License (CDL)The DMV is not currently allowed to issue non-domiciled CDLs because of a directive from the Federal Motor Carrier Safety Administration (FMCSA).
+We do not know when the DMV will be allowed to issue non-domiciled CDLs again.

 More Information